-At Edenside Primary school, we want to deliver a curriculum that is: - ✓ Coherent 'joined up', providing a meaningful pathway through learning. - ✓ Compassionate providing and modelling care and concern for others and self - ✓ Creative allowing pupils to explore their learning in new, interesting, individual ways - ✓ Cultural utilising our local environment and opportunities to enrich learning - ✓ Credible ensuring knowledge, understanding and skills are taught explicitly and progressively The curriculum is the 'totality' of every learning opportunity
+At Edenside Primary school, we want to deliver a curriculum that is:

+- ✓ Coherent 'joined up', providing a meaningful pathway through learning - ✓ Compassionate providing and modelling care and concern for others and self - ✓ Creative allowing pupils to explore their learning in new, interesting, individual ways - ✓ Cultural utilising our local environment and opportunities to enrich learning - ✓ Credible ensuring knowledge, understanding and skills are taught explicitly and progressively

+The curriculum is the 'totality' of every learning opportunity

 Curriculum areas and subjects: The curriculum areas are the organisers for setting out the experiences and outcomes.
 The 8 curriculum areas ensure our children learn across a broad range of subjects and develop a depth of knowledge and understanding.

 Interdisciplinary learning: The curriculum should include space for learning beyond and across subject boundaries.
 This is sometimes referred to as the class topic or 'theme for learning'.
 Our current interdisciplinary learning programme is helping our children develop an understanding of many of the 'big issues' that they are and will be faced with as they take their place in our modern world.

 Ethos and life of the school: The starting point for learning is a positive ethos and climate of respect and trust based upon shared values across the school community.
 This is captured in our school motto 'be the best you can be' and our values of learning, laughter and love.

 Opportunities for personal achievement: Pupils need opportunities for achievements both in the classroom and beyond, giving them a sense of satisfaction and building motivation, resilience and confidence.
 We actively look for opportunities for our children to learn in interesting ways and to provide opportunities for them to achieve real success.

-The 8 curriculum areas Expressive arts > An introduction to the expressive arts curriculum area (which includes art and design, dance, drama and music) for parents and carers, outlining what and how children and young people will learn.
-Health and wellbeing > An introduction to the Health and wellbeing (HWB) curriculum area which covers mental, emotional, social and physical wellbeing, PE, activity and sport, food and health, substance misuse and relationships, sexual health and parenthood.
-Languages in Curriculum for Excellence → An introduction to the languages curriculum area (which includes literacy and English, literacy and Gäidhlig, scots language, modern languages and classical languages), outlining what and how children and young people will learn.
-Mathematics and numeracy → An introduction to the mathematics curriculum area for parents and carers, outlining what and how children and young people will learn Religious and moral education > An introduction to the religious and moral education (RME) curriculum area for parents and carers.
-This curriculum area covers both religious and moral education in non-denominational schools and religious education in Roman Catholic schools.
-Sciences in Curriculum for Excellence → An introduction to the sciences curriculum area for parents and carers, outlining what and how children and young people will learn.
-Social studies -> An introduction to the social studies curriculum area (which includes history, geography, modern studies and social subjects) for parents and carers, outlining what and how children and young people will learn.
-Technologies in Curriculum for Excellence → An introduction to the technologies curriculum area (which includes business, computing science, food, textiles, craft, engineering, graphics and applied technologies) for parents and carers, outlining what and how children and young people will learn.
+The 8 curriculum areas

 A really helpful guide to all of the above is provided on the Parentzone Scotland website.
 Simply visit https://education.gov.scot/parentzone/learning-in-scotland/curriculum-areas to find out more.

-Here at Edenside, we follow a variety of programmes to ensure we provide the broad, general education that all children are entitled to: Expressive Arts We've introduced our new MAD programme (Music, Art & Drama) to ensure our children enjoy a broad range of creative opportunities.
-Health and Wellbeing Personal and Social development - Edenside programme Physical Education (PE) - Scottish Borders Council PE plan Languages Literacy - 'Active Literacy' programme French - East Lothian programme Mathematics and numeracy Edenside programme (under development) Religious and moral education Edenside programme Sciences We've introduced our new STEM programme (Science, Technologies Technology, Engineering & Maths) to ensure the key scientific learning is covered, in line with the Cheviot Cluster Sciene programme.
-Social Studies We've introduced our BIG Questions approach, helping our children find out about the world around them and their place in it. ^{} We respect the wishes of all our parents and if you prefer that your child does not participate in Religious and Moral Education, please inform the school.
+Here at Edenside, we follow a variety of programmes to ensure we provide the broad, general education that all children are entitled to:

+Expressive Arts Our MAD programme (Music, Art & Drama) to ensure our children enjoy a broad range of creative opportunities.
+Health and Wellbeing Personal and Social development - Edenside programme Physical Education (PE) - Scottish Borders Council PE plan Languages Literacy - 'Active Literacy' programme French - East Lothian programme Mathematics and numeracy SEAL and Edenside programme Religious and moral education Edenside programme Sciences Technologies We've introduced our new STEM programme (Science, Technology, Engineering & Maths) to ensure the key scientific learning is covered, in line with the Cheviot Cluster Science programme.
+Social Studies We've introduced our BIG Questions approach, helping our children find out about the world around them and their place in it.

+We respect the wishes of all our parents and if you prefer that your child does not participate in Religious and Moral Education, please inform the school.
 As far as is practicable we will provide alternative arrangements for your child.

-The Edenside Offer As a school, we believe that over and above the core curriculum, there are certain experiences and opportunities that every child should enjoy and benefit from.
+The Edenside Offer

+As a school, we believe that over and above the core curriculum, there are certain experiences and opportunities that every child should enjoy and benefit from.
 Because of this, we have created our 'Edenside Offer' which sets out what we will aim to deliver for every Edenside pupil.

 The offer is made up of two parts: the offer and the pathway.
 The offer is what we believe our pupils are entitled to while the pathway sets out the key opportunities over a pupil's time at Edenside.
-Develop a Love of Literature Learn to swim to 'Swim Passport' level Go on an outward bounds adventure Learn to speak basic conversational French Develop a Maths Mindset Learn to ride a bike safely and confidently Perform on stage Create a portfolio of their wider learning and achievements Think creatively and imaginatively Learn outdoors in a woodland environment Experience the joy of watching a live performance And...